Business Healthcare Technology Degree (BHT3) Degree

 BUSN 2380

 Provides student work experience in a medical office environment.
 Topics include: application of classroom knowledge and skills, work environment functions, and listening/following directions.
-Students will be under the supervision of the Business Technology program faculty and/or persons designated to coordinate work experience arrangements.
+Students will be under the supervision of the Business Technology program faculty and/or persons designated to coordinate work experience arrangements. *Must be taken during the last semester of the program.
+With advisor approval, course maybe taken concurrently within last semester of courses.

 4